alperkan1/JSGENERALQUESTIONGAME/README.md

 - To be able to see the feedback if the user got the answer right or wrong.
 - Responsive to all devices sizes.
 - Visually pleasing design and layout.
-- To be abe to register a username and get a allert to state that the usernam has been registered.
+- To be abe to register a username and get a alert to state that the usernam has been registered.
-- To change the code easily to have new questions.
+- To change the code easily to create questions.

 ## 2. Aims

 ### i.
 User Aims

-- To b able to test peoples general knowledge.
+- To be able to test people's general knowledge.
 - Have the ability to change the questions depending on the clients requirments .
 - To have easly readable text and scores.
 - Quick navigation from question to question.
 - To get feedback visually and by audio if you got the answer right or wrong.

 ### ii.
-Site Creater Aims
+Site Creator Aims

 - To be able to register a username.
-- To to be able to get a score at the end to see how wel i did.
+- To to be able to get a score at the end to see how well I did.
 - To have the questions in a different order every time you play.
-- To have questions that are easly changed.
+- To have questions that are easily changed.
-- To for the user to have enought fun to want to come back and beat their last score.
+- To for the user to have enough fun to want to come back and beat their last score.

 ## 3. UX

 ### i.
 Structure

 The site is structured in a visually appealing manner which draws the eye down the page to submit the users name.
-The site implements a user freindly navigation with clear and easly readable buttons.
-The colors complment the user box and buttons.
+The site implements a user freindly navigation with clear and easily readable buttons.
+The colors compliment the user box and buttons.
 The buttons and back ground change colour depending on the correct or wrong answer.

 #### Home Page

-On the home page you can see an registrations bax.
+On the home page you can see a registration box.
 Once you have registered it will show an alert to confirm the registration.
 Then it comes up with the button to start the game.
-The question coes up with 4 options.
+The question comes up with 4 options.
 You choose the correct answer and the back ground of the buttons go green and the audio says yes.
 If you get the wrong answer the button goes red and it states audio as wrong.
 The user name is at the bottom left and the score is below that.
 The score increases by one if you get the correct answer and if you dont it does not increase.
-Once all the questions have been answered the it goes to the final page showing the sore username and restart button.
+Once all the questions have been answered the it goes to the final page showing the score username and restart button.

 #### 404 Page